JamesOwers/midi_degradation_toolkit/README.md

-# mdtk - The MIDI Degradataion Toolkit
+# mdtk - The MIDI Degradation Toolkit
 Tools to generate datasets of Altered and Corrupted MIDI Excerpts - `ACME` datasets.

 ## Install